lyubomir-bozhinov/my-manager-readme/README.md

 ### **Planning & Sprints**
 - **Sprint Planning** – Held every other Monday.
 We focus on estimating well and delivering real value.
 - **Ticket Ownership** – Read every ticket carefully.
-If something’s unclear, raise a hand.
+If something’s unclear, raise it early.
 - **If Estimates Go Wrong** – Raise it early.
 We aim to improve accuracy — not push through at all costs.

 ### **Retrospectives**